boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 If an implementation determines that an observed packet of a Flow includes an extension header that it does not support, then the exact observed code of that extension header will be echoed in the ipv6ExtensionHeaderCount IE ({{sec-v6count}}).
 How an implementation disambiguates between unknown upper-layer protocols vs. extension headers is not IPFIX-specific.
 Readers may refer, for example, to {{Section 2.2 of ?RFC8883}} for a behavior of an intermediate nodes that encounters an unknown Next Header type.
 It is out of the scope of this document to discuss those considerations.

 The ipv6ExtensionHeadersFull Information Element SHOULD NOT be exported if ipv6ExtensionHeaderCount Information Element is also present because of the overlapping scopes between these two IEs.
-If both IEs are present, then the information in ipv6ExtensionHeaderCount Information Element takes precedence.
+If both IEs are present, then ipv6ExtensionHeaderCount Information Element takes precedence.

 The ipv6ExtensionHeadersLimit IE ({{sec-v6limit}}) may or may not be present when the ipv6ExtensionHeadersChainLength IE ({{sec-v6aggr}}) is also present as these IEs are targeting distinct properties of extension headers handling.